Electronics notes/Various wireless notes

 Radio frequency communication used for things like home automation, car remotes, some wireless mice and presenters, RF-triggered flashes in photography, and more - many of which need only one-way communication.

-Internationally these ranges are defined by many local standards, but for ease these are sometimes referred to as ISM bands, a US-centric term because it comes from its ITU Radio Regulations, for frequencies that were once reserved for industrial, scientific, and medical use, free of licensing (but still due to some basic restrictions - mostly power output (range) and duty cycle, largely to make sure products will play nice enough with each other around).
+A subset of these are referred to as ISM bands, a US-centric term because it comes from its ITU Radio Regulations, for frequencies that were once reserved for industrial, scientific, and medical use, free of licensing (but still due to some basic restrictions - mostly power output (range) and duty cycle, largely to make sure products will play nice enough with each other around).

-The sub-GHz bands uses are mainly a new MHz around...
+The sub-GHz bands uses are mainly a few MHz of bandwidth(verify) around...

 - 315MHz or 915MHz in the US

 - see e.g. FCC Part 15.231, 15.205; 15.247, 15.249

 - 433MHz in Africa (verify)

 - 315MHz or 433MHz in most of Asia (verify)

 - 315MHz or 426MHz in Japan (verify)